Report an accessibility problem

 The statement of purpose must be about 500 words and should be addressed to the American Studies Graduate Studies Committee.
 It must explain the applicant's scholarly background and training, career goals, the area of study they wish to pursue, and why they want to pursue graduate study at ASU.

 Two references are required.
 Applicants should contact the faculty or professional supervisors they intend to use for references before listing them on the application and inform the intended recommenders that they will receive an email from the ASU American studies program asking them to complete a questionnaire and provide comments on the applicant's suitability for graduate study.
-Applicants should confirm references' email addresses before submitting them on the application.
+Applicants should confirm recommenders' email addresses before submitting them on the application.
 References from family members or relations are not recommended.

 Tuition information